Skip to Content

 The six women of his life turn back the clocks and recount their stories of love and loss through the form of song and dance, digging on the ex they all have in common.

-The result is a sass-fueled few hours of hilarity.
+The result is a sass-fuelled few hours of hilarity.
 It’s cleaned up a couple of Tony awards, including Best Score, so you can be sure you’re in for a hell of a ride with this one.

 The Book of Mormon